anthansson/anthansson/README.md

 ### :man_technologist: About Me :
 I am a software engineer from Sweden.

-- 🤸‍♂️ I’m working as a full stack developer, with a focus on backend development.
+- 🧙🏼‍♂️ I’m working as a full stack developer, with a focus on backend development.

-- 😅 In my free time, I watch others code on youtube.
-I like working out, and enjoy most action sports.
+- 🌞 In my free time, I like working out, and enjoy most action sports.
 I especially love diving.

 - 📫 How to reach me:
   > anthansson@icloud.com